 Brief account on the isoperimetric problem in Lorentzian signature.
-If $(M^{n+1}, g)$ is a Lorentzian manifold, the maximal function $I{(M,g)}(\cdot)$ : $[0, \infty) \to [0, \infty)$ satisfying (1.1) is identically 0 - at least for small volumes and, in several examples (including Minkowski space-time), for all volumes.
-The reason is that the causal diamonds have positive (n + 1)-volume, but their boundary is a null hypersurface (with singularities of negligible measure) with zero n-volume.
+If (M^{n+1}, g) is a Lorentzian manifold, the maximal function $I{(M,g)}(\cdot)$: $[0, \infty) \rightarrow [0, \infty)$ satisfying (1.1) is identically 0 - at least for small volumes and, in several examples (including Minkowski spacetime), for all volumes.
+The reason is that the causal diamonds have positive (n + 1)-volume, but their boundary is a null hypersurface (with singularities of negligible measure) with zero n-volume, with respect to the restriction of the ambient Lorentzian metric.

 Indeed, due to the different signature, a geometric minimization problem in Riemannian signature is turned into a maximization problem in Lorentzian signature.
-The landmark example is given by geodesics, which locally minimize length in Riemannian signature, and instead locally maximize time separation (i.e. Lorentzian length) in Lorentzian signature.
-The same phenomenon appears for the isoperimetric problem which, in Lorentzian signature, reads as:
+A landmark example is given by geodesics, which locally minimize length in Riemannian signature, and instead locally maximize time separation (i.e. Lorentzian length) in Lorentzian signature.
+An analogous phenomenon appears for the isoperimetric problem which, in a first approximation, should be phrased as: